SWE-bench

 from minisweagent.agents.default import DefaultAgent

-from minisweagent.config import builtin_config_dir, get_config_path
+from minisweagent.config import builtin_config_dir, get_config_from_spec

 from minisweagent.environments import get_environment